thanhtuvu/eth_sample/README.md

         ![dbt lineage](docs/images/BQ_datasets.png)

 - **Macros** — the project includes a few macros to reduce repeated SQL logic.
-One useful macro is `audit_cluster_health` which checks whether a cluster is valid and the risk category a cluster represents.
+One useful macro is [`macros/audit_cluster_health.sql`](macros/audit_cluster_health.sql) which checks whether a cluster is valid and the risk category a cluster represents.

     1. The centralized thresholds make it easier to adjust later as this macro is the one place to update instead of hunting across multiple SQL files:
         ```sql